foundationflow/flow_examples/README.md

 # Helloflow
 Examples to run the Foundation DB's Flow.
-This example is based on the fdbcli and take out the dependency on fdbclient.
+This example is based on the fdbcli and the dependency on FDB/fdbclient is taken out.

 ## BUILD